 The Stress Response in Cancer

 Cancer places the body under physiological stress.
 As a result, appetite is reduced and food intake falls.
-During the stress response there is a greater need than ever for amino acid nutrition.
-Amino acids are needed to produce new proteins that can help battle cancer, such as proteins involved with immune function, as well as proteins in tissues and organs such as the liver and brain whose uninterrupted function is necessary for survival.
+Thus, during the stress response, there’s a greater need than ever for amino acid nutrition.

-Nonessential amino acids can be produced in the body, but the nine essential amino acids cannot be produced in the body.
-Since there is no reservoir of amino acids in the body, muscle protein starts to break down at an accelerated rate to maintain a steady supply of both nonessential and essential amino acids for the other tissues and organs.
+While nonessential amino acids can be produced in the body, the nine essential amino acids must be obtained through diet.
+And since the body’s main reservoir of amino acids is muscle tissue, an insufficient quantity of these building blocks of life means that muscle protein starts to break down at an accelerated rate to maintain a steady supply of both nonessential and essential amino acids for the other tissues and organs.

 Anabolic Resistance and Cancer Cachexia

 The term anabolism refers to the building up of muscle.
 This can be contrasted with catabolism, which refers to the breakdown of muscle via protein degradation.